JeffreyRacine/static-hugo-site/content/home/about.md

 I am currently serving as an Associate Editor for the journal [*Econometric Reviews*](https://www.tandfonline.com/loi/lecr20) and as the Deputy Editor-in-Chief for the journal [*Econometrics*](http://www.mdpi.com/journal/econometrics).

-<i class="fa fa-rss"></i> To receive post updates from this site, you can subscribe using an [RSS feed reader](https://www.wired.com/story/rss-readers-feedly-inoreader-old-reader) by simply adding the URL for this site to your RSS feed.